kumahq/kuma/UPGRADE.md

 `to[].targetRef`.
 Previously MeshService, MeshExternalService, MeshMultiZoneService were allowed but the resulting configuration was ambiguous and nondeterministic.

+### MeshLoadBalancingStrategy

+Policies targeting `spec.targetRef.kind: MeshGateway` and setting the `spec.loadBalancer` field can now only target `kind: Mesh` in
+`to[].targetRef`.
+Previously MeshService, MeshExternalService, MeshMultiZoneService were allowed but the resulting configuration was ambiguous and nondeterministic.

 ### MeshExternalService

 #### Removal of unix sockets support